joagonzalez/api-graph-crawler/README.md

 $ python3 spider.py parameters.json
 ```

-spider.sqlite should not exist in order for the crawler to start.
+spider.sqlite should not exist so the crawler can start.

 ### SQL Model
 Tables users, teams and teams_users.
 Due to users and teams has many-to-many relationship a relation database (teams_users) was created.
 The way in which  you can query and map this both elements is shown below.